Introduction

 prop1.prop2...propn=value

 Here, the props are the short property names that appear in the JSON format and the value is the value that the property is required to have.
 The value might be a number, a string, a date or a URI.
 In the case of the URI then you can often use the last segment of the URI on its own.
-For example, to see all recent Allergy Alerts we can use the filter type=AA:
+For example, to list all Allergy Alerts since the start of 2024 use:

 If the same filter is used twice with different values then the API will return results for both values (i.e. it acts as a disjunction).